Arturage/XeoKey/docs/wiki/INSTALLATION.md

    - Fill in the website, username, email (optional), password, and notes (optional)
    - Click "Save Password"

+## ⚠️ CRITICAL: Set Up Database Backups

+**Before storing important passwords, you MUST set up database backups.**

+**Your passwords are stored in MongoDB.
+Without regular backups, you risk losing all your passwords permanently if:**
+- Your database server crashes or fails
+- Your hard drive fails
+- Your system is compromised or corrupted
+- You accidentally delete the database
+- Your MongoDB instance is corrupted

+**Set up regular MongoDB backups immediately.** See the [Deployment Guide](./DEPLOYMENT.md#backup-strategy) for detailed backup instructions.

+**Without backups, you will lose all your passwords if your database is lost.
+This is irreversible.**

 ## Next Steps

 - Read the [Configuration Guide](./CONFIGURATION.md) for detailed environment variable setup